 Amendments to this Constitution shall be initiated by a majority vote of the Senate after having been presented at the previous meeting.
-Proposed amendments shall be submitted in writing to the full-time faculty electorate (as defined in the Bylaws).
-The Senate shall conduct a mailed ballot vote on all proposed amendments.
+Proposed amendments shall be submitted in writing to the tenured and probationary faculty electorate (as defined in the Bylaws 1.2)1.
+The Senate shall conduct a ballot vote (via the web) on all proposed amendments.
 An amendment shall be adopted by an affirmative vote of a majority of those voting.